playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 Fancy that.

-When we want to overwrite the type of data we expect `ViewChild` to return, we can use a second property passed to the `ViewChild` dectorator with the type we want returned.
-With the usecase mentioned above, we can tell Angular that we want a reference to the element of the component itself by using the `ElementRef`
+When we want to overwrite the type of data we expect `ViewChild` to return, we can use a second property passed to the `ViewChild` decorator with the type we want returned.
+With the use-case mentioned above, we can tell Angular that we want a reference to the element of the component itself by using the `ElementRef`

 ```typescript